eddahviolet/db-capstone-project/readme.md

 *	Create a variable called id and assign it value of 1.
 *	Execute the GetOrderDetail prepared statement

+**I will use BookingID instead of customerID since that is the foreign key in my Orders table**

 ![Week 2e GetOrderDetail Prepared Statement](https://user-images.githubusercontent.com/106580846/220130605-74226511-6af9-46df-862e-aa3450c4f138.png)

 ##### Task 3: Create Procedure CancelOrder